Quantum Maxwell's Demon Assisted by Non-Markovian Effects: Non-Markovian effects

-$\mathcal{X}$ is plotted as a function of $T$ in Fig.~\ref{figure3}(b) for different values of $\gamma$. $T$ is varied through step 3 while the time to perform steps 1 and 2 is constant since it depends only on $\tau_Y$ and $\tau_{CZ}$.
-The dashed lines denote the case where the two qubits are traced away assumming that the states of the qubits are constant and thus Markovian, see Supplemental Material.
-Remarkably, the largest $\mathcal{X}$, and thus the largest entropy decrease, is achieved for non-Markovian baths, $\gamma = 2J$.
-When the qubits start turning Markovian, $\gamma \geq 10J$, the full description predicts a larger $\mathcal{X}$ than the Markovian theory.
-For $\gamma =30J$, the Markov approximation is valid and the results overlap.
-As $\gamma$ becomes small, $\mathcal{X}$ oscillates with $T$ due to non-Markovian effects or memory in the qubits.
-For $T$ sufficiently large, the system reaches steady state between updates and the transfered excitations are the same for all $\gamma$.
 Another interesting quantity is the average current, $\mathcal{J}_{\mathrm{av}}$, which is plotted in Fig.~\ref{figure3}(c).
-Here the oscillations in $\mathcal{X}$ for smaller $\gamma$ is again clearly seen.
+Here the oscillations in $\mathcal{X}$ for smaller $\gamma$ are again clearly seen.
 If the cold qubit is excited at $t = 0$, it will oscillate back and forth between the cold qubit and the qutrit.
-The excitation will be at the qutrit at times $t = \frac{\pi}{2 \sqrt{2}J} (1+2k)$ where $k \geq 0$ is a whole number.
+The excitation will be at the qutrit at times $t = \frac{\pi}{2 \sqrt{2}J} (1+2k)$, where $k \geq 0$ is a whole number.
 The first four of these times are drawn as dashed lines in Fig.~\ref{figure3}(c), which are close to the maxima in the oscillations.
 These oscillations are thus due to the non-Markovian nature of the cold bath.
 The period of oscillation between the qutrit and hot bath is $\pi/J$.
-However, this period is not present in Figs.~\ref{figure3}(b)-(c) suggesting that the non-Markovian effects are predominantly due to the cold bath.
-This is further backed up in the Supplemental Material.
+However, this period is not present in Figs.~\ref{figure3}(b) and \ref{figure3}(c), suggesting that the non-Markovian effects are predominantly due to the cold bath.
+This is further backed up in Appendix~\hyperref[appE]{E}.
 The largest entropy decrease is achieved with a combination of the larger coupling rate of Markovian baths and the increased predictability of non-Markovian baths.
-This balance is meet around $\gamma (n_C+1/2) \sim J$.
-The precise value depends weakly on the hot bath temperature and two-qubit gate time, see Supplemental Material.
+This balance is met for $\gamma (n_C+1/2) \simeq J$.
+The precise value depends weakly on the hot bath temperature and two-qubit gate time; see Appendix~\hyperref[appF]{F}.
+However, the average current is robust towards changes in the coupling $\gamma$, and $\gamma (n_C+1/2) = J$ results in an average current only a few percent smaller than the maximum on most cases.
 Since $\mathcal{X} > 0$ even in reverse bias, $T_C < T_H$, the system also implements a device of negative rectification, $\mathcal{R} = -\frac{\mathcal{J}_{\mathrm{av,f}}}{\mathcal{J}_{\mathrm{av,r}}} < 0$.
-Here $\mathcal{J}_{\mathrm{av,f}}$ is the average current in forward bias, $T_C > T_H$, and $\mathcal{J}_{\mathrm{av,r}}$ is the average current in reverse bias, $T_C < T_H$.
+Here, $\mathcal{J}_{\mathrm{av,f}}$ is the average current in forward bias, $T_C > T_H$, and $\mathcal{J}_{\mathrm{av,r}}$ is the average current in reverse bias, $T_C < T_H$.
 In order to resolve the non-Markovian dynamics and efficiently transfer excitation, we would expect to need gate times that are much shorter than the evolution of the system, $\tau_{CZ}, \tau_{Y} \ll J^{-1}$.
-In the Supplemental Material, we find that the non-Markovian effects are seen for a wide range of gate times, $\tau_{CZ} \leq 0.4J^{-1}$, and cold bath temperatures.
+In Appendix~\hyperref[appG]{G}, we find that the non-Markovian effects are seen for a wide range of gate times, $\tau_{CZ} \leq 0.4J^{-1}$, and cold bath temperatures.
 However, $\mathcal{X}$ only approaches the ideal, $\mathcal{X}_{\mathrm{ss}}^{\mathrm{inst.}}$, for $\tau_{CZ} \leq 0.2J^{-1} = 100\mathrm{ns}$, which is achievable for superconducting circuits.